 How digital marketing is changing marketing for good

-- Understanding the ‘customer experience’ and ‘customer journey’
+- Understanding the ‘customer experience’ and the ‘customer journey’

 - Understanding the buying process and customer behaviour

-- Understanding the six steps for acquisition objectives, profiling/targeting, media selection, communication and evaluation
+- Understanding why profiling, targeting, media selection, communication and evaluation are so important

 - Understanding the commercial imperative of retaining customers